MatPont/WassersteinMergeTreesData/README.md

 # Reference

-If you plan to use this curated data set in a publication, thanks for referencing the following publication:
+If you plan to use this curated data in a publication, thanks for referencing the following publication:

 "Wasserstein Distances, Geodesics and Barycenters of Merge Trees"